siriknikita/local-flow/README.md

 4. **Check backend connection:**
    - Click the menu bar icon (if visible) to see connection status
-   - If backend is disconnected, start the server: `uv run python main.py --server`
+   - If backend is disconnected, start the server: `./scripts/run-backend.sh` or use `./run.sh`

 ### Backend Server Not Running